geoserver/geoserver/doc/en/user/source/installation/docker.rst

 ..
 Note::

     Change `/MY/DATADIRECTORY` to your data directory.
+If this directory is empty it will be populated with the standard Geoserver Sample Data Directory.

 #.
 Make sure you have `Docker <https://www.docker.com/>`__ installed.
 #.
 Download the container